 - Scoring changes

 - Updates in quality measures

 - Financial implications

 For the first time in 2023, MIPS quality measures are available for reporting.
 Since these quality measures have not been reported before, historical data from CMS is not currently available for benchmarking.

 A clinician or group reporting one of these quality measures will initially earn three points for the measure, assuming the data completeness criteria are met.
 If enough clinicians or groups report the measure for 2023, CMS may be able to create benchmarks based on performance year data.
 In that case, reporting clinicians or groups may earn more than three points, depending on performance compared to others who report the measure.

 Because scoring for new measures is unpredictable, Medical Advantage’s MIPS consultants recommend that practices report new measures as additional measures – rather than as one of their top six required measures.
 Keep in mind that because the measures are new, EHR vendors may not have updated the system to reflect measures for 2023 CMS quality public reporting.

 2. Deleted Measures: Choosing Replacement Measures

 Deleted measures are quality measures that CMS has removed from the MIPS quality reporting program.
-If a clinician or group reported any deleted measures in 2022 as one of their six required quality measures, they will need to choose a replacement measure for 2023.
+If a clinician or group reported any deleted measures in 2022 as one of their six required quality measures, they will need to make a replacement measure selection for 2023.

 3. Topped-Out Measures: What Clinicians Should Know